TimGrt/Ansible-Workshop-Exercises/docs/day1/ansible-core/ansible-core-variables.md

 ### Step 5 - Ansible Facts

 Ansible facts are variables that are automatically discovered by Ansible from a managed host.
-Remember the "Gathering Facts" task listed in the output of each `ansible-navigator` execution?
-At that moment the facts are gathered for each managed nodes.
-Facts can also be pulled by the `setup` module.
-They contain useful information stored into variables that administrators can reuse.
+Remember the "Gathering Facts" task with the *setup* module we used with the Ansible ad hoc command?
+The facts contain useful information stored into variables that administrators can reuse.

-To get an idea what facts Ansible collects by default, on your control node as your student user run the following playbook to get the setup details of `node1`:
+To get an idea what facts Ansible collects by default, on your control node as your student user create the playbook `setup.yml` and run it to get the setup details of `node1`:

 ```yaml
 ---